 What to pack for a trip to New Zealand

-Here's a look at my New Zealand packing list for a trip in November (which is late springtime there).
+Here's a look at my New Zealand packing list, which I've used for a trip in November (which is late springtime there) and a trip in March (which is late summer going into autumn).
 This list can be tweaked for any time of year in New Zealand!

-I eschewed my usual backpack for this trip, and went with my instead.
+My go-to bag these days is my .
 It's a 60-liter bag with sturdy wheels and removable backpack straps.
 Knowing what traveling in New Zealand is like (i.e. no subways to climb in and out of, and mostly getting around by bus or car), I decided to leave the backpack straps at home, since I knew I would have no problem rolling my bag everywhere I would be going.

 I've now used this exact bag for more than 4 years of traveling, and it STILL is holding up great; Osprey makes great bags!
 (Though if you want to see more of my luggage/bag suggestions, check out this post.)

-I utilized my favorite (GREAT for keeping tops and bottoms organized) and and my new (perfect for socks and undies)and packed the following for my 5-week trip:
+I utilized my favorite (GREAT for keeping tops and bottoms organized) and and my (perfect for socks and undies)and packed the following for my 5-week trip.

 - 1 pair of